confused-soul/VisionBot/README.md

 ## Potential Applications

-VisioGem can be used to assist visually impaired individuals by providing real-time descriptions of their environment, helping them navigate and understand their surroundings better.
+VisionBot can be used to assist visually impaired individuals by providing real-time descriptions of their environment, helping them navigate and understand their surroundings better.

 ## Contributing